RaineJohnson/Home-Lab-Network/README.md

     └── iot-monitor.sh                 # Log new IoT device connections and flag unknown MACs
 ```

 > ⚠️ **Note:** All config files in this repo are sanitized — WAN IPs, VPN keys, certificates, and passwords have been redacted or replaced with placeholders.
-Never commit secrets to a public repository.

 ## Technologies